 Smaller breed puppies

 Smaller breed puppies, such as Chihuahuas or Yorkshire Terriers, have unique nutritional needs due to their size and higher metabolic rates.
 They may require more frequent feedings and smaller portion sizes compared to larger breeds.
-It is important to choose a puppy food that is specifically formulated for to ensure they receive the appropriate balance of nutrients.
+It is important to choose a puppy food that is specifically formulated for small breeds to ensure they receive the appropriate balance of nutrients.
 Regular monitoring of their weight and consultation with your veterinarian can help ensure that their specific needs are being met.

 Larger breed puppies